 You can also take the train between Hidroeléctrica and Aguas Calientes, but the walk is lovely (we even saw a hard-to-spot Cock of the Rock national bird of Peru in this area – it’s pictured below) and they charge US$33 for the 30-minute train ride, which seemed pricey.

-You can do all of that independently from Santa Teresa, or you can book a tour from Cusco.
+You can do all of that independently from Santa Teresa, or you can book a tour from Cuzco.
 Just remember that you get what you pay for.
-With all the competition between the hundreds of cut-rate travel agencies in Cusco, it’s possible to find an all-inclusive round trip tour from Cusco to Machu Picchu via Santa Teresa and Hidroeléctrica for US$100.
+With all the competition between the hundreds of cut-rate travel agencies in Cuzco, it’s possible to find an all-inclusive round trip tour from Cuzco to Machu Picchu via Santa Teresa and Hidroeléctrica for US$100.

 Though popular, we’ve heard of several problems with these trips and it’s no surprise.
 If you do the math you can see that there is very little profit to be made at that rock-bottom price which includes transport to and from Hidroeléctrica (60 soles or about US$13), a hostel bed in Aguas Calientes (at least 30 soles or about US$10), round-trip bus from Aguas Calientes up to the Machu Picchu site and back (US$24), entrance to Machu Picchu (US$36), plus the mandatory site guide and meals.
 You can assume that tour operators are cutting as many corners as they can.

 Read about all of the various ways you can access this most famous site in Peru in our complete post about how to get to Machu Picchu.